Double0negative/GroovyRuntimeSupport/README.md

 mvn clean install
 ```

 and copy the jar from the target folder.
-Place it in your plugin folder and add a dependecy to "GroovyRuntime" in your plugin.yml
+Place it in your plugin folder and add a dependency to "GroovyRuntime" in your plugin.yml

 ```
 depends: [GroovyRuntime]